ianstormtaylor/slate/docs/api/locations/range-ref.md

 #### `RangeRef.transform(ref: RangeRef, op: Operation)`

 Transform the range refs current value by an `op`.
+Rarely needed, as the RangeRef is updated when the editor is updated.